Elton John: Sexuality and family

-In 2008, John said he preferred civil partnerships to marriage for gay people, but by 2012 he had changed his position and become a supporter of same-sex marriage in the United Kingdom.
-John said, "There is a world of difference between calling someone your 'partner' and calling them your 'husband'.
+In 2008 John said he preferred civil partnerships to marriage for gay people, but by 2012 he had changed his position and become a supporter of same-sex marriage in the United Kingdom.
+John said: "There is a world of difference between calling someone your 'partner' and calling them your 'husband'.
 'Partner' is a word that should be preserved for people you play tennis with, or work alongside in business.
 It doesn't come close to describing the love that I have for David, and he for me.
 In contrast, 'husband' does".

-In 2014, he claimed Jesus would have been in favour of same-sex marriage.
+In 2014 John said Jesus would have been in favour of same-sex marriage.

 Wealth

-In April 2009, the Sunday Times Rich List estimated John's wealth at £175 million (US$265 million) and ranked him the 322nd wealthiest person in Britain.
+In April 2009 the Sunday Times Rich List estimated John's wealth at £175 million (US$265 million) and ranked him the 322nd wealthiest person in Britain.
 A decade later, John was estimated to have a fortune of £320 million in the 2019 Sunday Times Rich List, making him one of the 10 wealthiest people in the British music industry.
-Aside from his main home, Woodside, in Old Windsor, Berkshire, John owns residences in Atlanta, London, Los Angeles, Nice and Venice.
+Aside from his main home, Woodside, in Old Windsor, Berkshire, John owns residences in: Atlanta, Georgia, US; London; Los Angeles; Nice; and Venice.
 His property in Nice is on Mont Boron.
-John is an art collector and is believed to have one of the largest private photography collections in the world.
+John is an art-collector and is believed to have one of the largest private photography collections in the world.

-In 2000, John admitted to spending £30 million in just under two years—an average of £1.5 million a month.
-Between January 1996 and September 1997, he spent more than £9.6m on property and £293,000 on flowers.
-In June 2001, John sold 20 of his cars at Christie's, saying he never had the chance to drive them because he was out of the country so often.
+In 2000 John admitted to having spent £30 million in just under two years—an average of £1.5 million a month.
+Between January 1996 and September 1997 he spent more than £9.6m on property and £293,000 on flowers.
+In June 2001 he sold twenty of his cars at Christie's auction house, saying he never had the chance to drive them because he was out of the country so often.
 The sale, which included a 1993 Jaguar XJ220, the most expensive at £234,750, and several Ferraris, Rolls-Royces, and Bentleys, raised nearly £2 million.
-In 2003, John sold the contents of his Holland Park home—expected to fetch £800,000 at Sotheby's—to modernise the decoration and to display some of his contemporary art collection.
-Every year since 2004, John has opened a shop called "Elton's Closet", in which he sells his secondhand clothes.
+In 2003 he sold the contents of his Holland Park home – expected to fetch £800,000 at Sotheby's — to modernise the decoration and to display some of his contemporary art collection.
+Every year since 2004 he has opened a shop called "Elton's Closet", in which he sells his secondhand clothes.

-In October 2021, John was named in the Pandora Papers which allege a secret financial deal of politicians and celebrities using tax havens in an effort to avoid the payment of owed taxes.
+In October 2021 John was named in the Pandora Papers, which allege a secret financial deal of politicians and celebrities, using tax havens, in an effort to avoid the payment of owed taxes.